backuardo/trivia-game/README.md

 1. Record high score
 2. Footer/header with link to high score, Github
 3. Show high scores in game over screen
+4. Rather than using findOne(), grab more 'random' entry.

 ## NOTES